South Yarra: Residential architecture

 South Yarra also has some notable clusters of terrace house.
 Park Street features rows of Melbourne's best preserved, richly decorated and highly sought-after Victorian terrace houses, some as high as three and four storeys.
-Adjacent Leoopld Street has a highly original Victorian streetscape being lined on both sides by Victorian terraces built during the 1880s land boom.
+Adjacent Leopold Street has a highly original Victorian streetscape being lined on both sides by Victorian terraces built during the 1880s land boom.
 Domain Road, Toorak Road West (overlooking Fawkner Park), Surrey Road as well as Darling and Caroline Streets are also known for their double-storey late 19th century terraces.

 An important area for Art Deco enthusiasts can be found along Alexandra Avenue, Lawson Grove and Darling Street.
 This area was subject to renewal in the 1920s and 1930s by entrepreneurial builder Mr Lawson, as a kind of medium-density village enclave development.
 As a result, a large number of Art Deco apartment buildings were built in a Hollywood Hills style overlooking the Yarra River.
 One of the most famous of these apartment buildings, "Beverly Hills", on Darling Street, retains the original 1930s grotto-style swimming pool for the use of all residents.
 Nearby in Lawson Grove the Lawson Grove Café can be found on the ground floor of a 1930s Art Deco building.
 It was originally intended to run as a convenience store for local residents, but is now a chic café for those in the know.

 The Beverley Hills Apartment Block is a 1930s development in the Spanish Mission style.